 Bombed Out Church Garden Bar, Leece St, Liverpool, L1 2TR – Visit Now

-Good news for Liverpudlians, the beautiful Bombed Out Church has opened up its grounds to accommodate a new drinking area known as the Garden Bar.
+In the summer of 2020, the beautiful Bombed Out Church opened up its grounds to accommodate a new drinking area known as the Garden Bar.
 Fully seated, with huge umbrellas that cover the whole table (great for sudden downpours), it’s a stunning location to sit in and enjoy a drink.